Jose-Pimenta/youtube-app/README.md

 ## Usage

 - **Home Page**: Displays popular or trending videos.
-- **Search**: Use the search bar in the Navbar to find videos by keywords.
 - **Video Detail**: Click a video card to navigate to a detail page showing the embedded YouTube player, video description, channel information, and related videos.
 - **Responsive Design**: The layout adjusts for various screen sizes.